Fort Stewart mission partners come together to repair vital road

 |0

-This work, Fort Stewart mission partners come together to repair vital road [Image 3 of 3], by Kassandra Burks, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Stewart mission partners come together to repair vital road, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.